qunitjs/qunit/addons/providers/README.md

 ================================

-This addon for QUnit adds a `QUnit.testWithProvider` method, allowing tests to be run with multiple data sets provided as parameters to the test.
+This addon for QUnit adds a `QUnit.testWithProvider` method, allowing tests to be run multiple times with data sets provided as parameters to the test.

 ### Usage ###